 The White House and congressional Democrats have refused to negotiate over the debt ceiling, a limit on the total amount of government debt the Treasury is allowed to issue.

-“Just when we have the opportunity to make progress on investing in the future, some members of Congress are falling back into their old habits and planning to manufacture a crisis over the debt limit,” said Senator Patty Murray, Democrat of Washington, at a hearing on Tuesday.
+The budget office also estimated that about a million fewer Americans than expected will receive health insurance coverage in 2014 through the marketplaces established by the Affordable Care Act, primarily because of the troubled rollout of the exchanges.
+It also revised its estimates of the number of people receiving coverage through Medicaid and Children’s Health Insurance Plan coverage, lowering it by about 1 million.“Just when we have the opportunity to make progress on investing in the future, some members of Congress are falling back into their old habits and planning to manufacture a crisis over the debt limit,” said Senator Patty Murray, Democrat of Washington, at a hearing on Tuesday.
 “Just like last time, they can’t seem to agree on which ridiculous demand to make in exchange for ensuring the United States pays its bills.”

 The budget office now estimates that the 6 million Americans will enroll through the exchanges in their first year, rather than 7 million; and that expanded Medicaid and other public programs will enroll 8 million Americans, rather than 9 million.
 But the long-term effect of the problems with the rollout remains unclear, the budget office said, declining to alter its coverage projections for later years.